 Litigation, commitments and contingencies are accrued when management, after considering the facts and circumstances of each matter as then known to management, has determined it is probable a liability will be found to have been incurred and the amount of the loss can be reasonably estimated.
 When only a range of amounts is reasonably estimable and no amount within the range is more likely than another, the low end of the range is recorded.
 Legal fees are expensed as incurred.
-Due to the inherent uncertainties surrounding gain contingencies, the Company generally does not recognize potential gains until realized.
+Due to the inherent uncertainties surrounding gain contingencies, the Company generally does not recognize potential gains until they are realized.

 In the fourth quarter of 2021, the Company settled a legal dispute with an unaffiliated third party and subsequently received a settlement payment, net of contingent legal fees, in the amount of \$2.7 million.
-The net amount of \$2.7 million was recorded as other income in the other income (expense), net line in the consolidated statements of operations.
+The net amount of \$2.7 million was recorded as other income in the other income (expense), net line in the consolidated statements of operations for the year ended December 31, 2021.